jimniels/blog/src/client/posts/2013-09-26-kinda-sorta-looks-like-the-internet.md

 ---
-title: "The “Kinda-Sorta Looks Like the Internet” Internet"
 tags: thoughts
 redirect_from: /posts/kinda-sorta-looks-like-the-internet/
 ---

+# The “Kinda-Sorta Looks Like the Internet” Internet

 > This is not a watered down version of the internet.
 Or the “mobile” version of the internet.
 Or the “kinda-sorta looks like the internet” internet.
 It’s just the internet.
 On your phone.